Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you rely on your paycheck to survive, long-term disability insurance can provide peace of mind.
-If you fall seriously ill or injured, it pays out a portion of your income for a specific time frame.
+If you fall seriously ill or injured, this policy pays out a portion of your income for a specified time frame.
 While premiums can be costly, you can save by choosing a longer waiting period.

 What's in this guide?